ArabellaTech/django-basic-cms/doc/index.rst

 ===============================
-Gerbi's CMS documentation
+Django basic CMS's CMS documentation
 ===============================

-Welcome on the documentation of the simple multilingual Gerbi CMS (package name: django-page-cms).
-You track the latest changes to the code base on the `github project page <http://github.com/batiste/django-page-cms>`_.
+Welcome on the documentation of the simple multilingual Django Basic CMS (package name: django-basic-cms).
+You track the latest changes to the code base on the `github project page <http://github.com/YD-Technology/django-basic-cms>`_.
 To get more information about this CMS and its feature go to the :doc:`Introduction section </introduction>`.

 To get the source code with git use::

-    git clone git://github.com/batiste/django-page-cms.git django-page-cms
+    git clone git://github.com/YD-Technology/django-basic-cms.git django-basic-cms

 To get installations instructions go to the :doc:`Installation section </installation>`.